renshordijk/lamernews_vagrant/README.md

 # Possible improvements
 * For an even more automated set-up, consider using a continuous integration / continuous delivery tool, which automates the build, testing and deployment of the application (which now is handled by git)

+# Issues
+* This installation does not work under Windows.
+This is due to the fact that Windows is messing up the line endings.
+Scripts have problems with this.
+This can be resolved when using a real Saltstack master instead of local files.